Esoteric Language Models: A Family of Any-Order Diffusion LLMs: Introduction

 \section{Introduction}

-We are at a pivotal moment in language modeling.
-A paradigm shift is underway—autoregressive (AR) language models, long considered the gold standard, are now being rivaled by diffusion language models for standard language generation.
-Recent works~\citep{sahoo2024simple, schiff2025simple} show that Masked Diffusion Models (MDMs) are closing the gap with AR models on small-scale language benchmarks, and even outperform them on tasks involving discrete structures, such as molecular generation~\citep{schiff2024caduceus, lee2025genmol} and graph generation~\citep{liu2023generative}.
-When scaled to larger sizes (e.g., 8B parameters), MDMs match models like LLaMA on challenging datasets in math, science, and tasks such as reverse poem completion~\citep{nie2025large}.
+Language modeling is undergoing a paradigm shift: Autoregressive (AR) language models, long considered the gold standard, are now being rivaled by diffusion language models for standard language generation~\citep{song2025seed}.
+Recent works~\citep{sahoo2024simple,shi2025simplifiedgeneralizedmaskeddiffusion,ou2025your, arriola2025block} show that Masked Diffusion Models (MDMs) are closing the gap with AR models on small-scale language benchmarks, and even outperform them on tasks involving discrete structures, such as molecular generation~\citep{lee2025genmol}, speech synthesis~\citep{ku2025discrete} and graph generation~\citep{liu2023generative}.
+When scaled to larger sizes (e.g., 8B parameters), MDMs match models like LLaMA on challenging benchmarks such as math, science, and code~\citep{nie2025large}.

 These results make MDMs a compelling alternative to AR models.
-However, they suffer from two key limitations: (1) \textbf{Inference speed}: Despite supporting parallel generation, MDMs are significantly slower than AR models in practice, largely due to the lack of KV caching—a crucial optimization for real-time applications like chat systems.
-(2) \textbf{Generation quality}: MDMs still show a noticeable likelihood gap on more complex language modeling tasks~\citep{sahoo2024simple}.
+However, they suffer from two key limitations: (1) \textbf{Inference speed}: Despite supporting parallel generation, MDMs are significantly slower than AR models in practice, largely due to the lack of KV caching, a crucial optimization for real-time applications like chat systems.
+(2) \textbf{Generation quality}: MDMs still show a noticeable likelihood gap on complex language modeling tasks~\citep{sahoo2024simple}.

 Recently proposed BD3-LMs~\citep{arriola2025block} address the speed issue by introducing a semi-autoregressive generation strategy.
 These models perform diffusion over fixed-length blocks of text sequentially.
 Because previously denoised blocks can be cached, BD3-LMs partially support KV caching and are faster than standard MDMs.
-However, we identify two key shortcomings in BD3-LMs: (1) \textbf{Mode collapse at low sampling steps}: When the number of denoising steps is reduced for faster inference, BD3-LMs exhibit severe degradation in sample quality—worse than both AR (at high Number of Function Evaluations (NFEs)) and diffusion models (at low NFEs) (\sec{exp:generation_quality}).
-(2) \textbf{Incomplete caching}: While KV caching is possible across blocks, intra-block diffusion still lacks KV support, limiting overall speed gains.
+However, we identify three key shortcomings in BD3-LMs: (1) \textbf{Degraded samples at low sampling steps}: When the number of denoising steps is reduced for faster inference, BD3-LMs exhibit severe degradation in sample quality and diversity---worse than both AR (at high Number of Function Evaluations (NFEs), i.e., number of sampling steps) and other diffusion models (at low NFEs) (\sec{appendix:bd3lms} and \sec{exp:generation_quality}).
+(2) \textbf{Incomplete KV caching}: While KV caching is possible across blocks, intra-block diffusion still lacks KV support, limiting overall speed gains.